MylesInfoSec/MylesInfoSec/README.md

-Computer Information Systems student with technical experience, interpersonal skills, and a passion for security.
-Aspiring to join an organization as a SOC Analyst and contribute to company advancement with an improved security posture.
+Computer Information Systems student with technical experience, and interpersonal skills.Eager to leverage practical knowledge and technical skills in a dynamic IT environment to contribute to efficient system operations, provide exceptional technical support, and drive continuous improvement.